 Additional Preclinical Programs

 Amicus also has a broad gene therapy collaboration with the Gene Therapy Program in the Perelman School of Medicine at the University of Pennsylvania (Penn).
 Amicus is utilizing its protein engineering and glycobiology expertise along with Penn’s adeno associated virus (AAV) gene transfer technologies to develop AAV gene therapies designed for optimal cellular uptake, targeting, dosing, safety and manufacturability.
-There are six active preclinical programs in development with Penn for Fabry, Pompe, CDKL5 Deficiency Disorder (CDD), MPS IIIA, MPS IIIB, and Niemann-Pick Type C. Under the collaboration agreement, Amicus also has worldwide rights to Penn’s next generation gene therapy technologies for a majority of lysosomal disorders as well as 12 more prevalent diseases, including Rett Syndrome, Angelman Syndrome, Myotonic Dystrophy and select other muscular dystrophies.
+There are six active preclinical programs in development with Penn for Fabry, Pompe, CDKL5 Deficiency Disorder (CDD), and Next Generation MPS IIIA and MPS IIIB.
+Under the collaboration agreement, Amicus also has worldwide rights to Penn’s next generation gene therapy technologies for a majority of lysosomal disorders as well as 11 more prevalent rare diseases, including Rett Syndrome, Angelman Syndrome, Myotonic Dystrophy and select other muscular dystrophies.